Bilingual Education in the Classroom

 Bilingual education is the process of teaching students using two languages.
 Educators usually teach students in their native language in conjunction with a second language utilizing differing levels of the native and second language depending on the requirements specified in lesson plans and teaching models.
 Below are common bilingual education models employed in public school schools, charter schools and private institutions across the United States.

-- Transitional Bilingual Education.
+Transitional Bilingual Education.
 This type of bilingual education is designed to help students learning a new language pick it quicker and make the transition to begin learning math, science, and other subjects in English.
-Students begin receiving instruction in their native language and eventually become weaned off it and being learn entirely in English.
+Students begin receiving instruction in their native language and eventually become weaned off it and begin to learn entirely in English.

 Those in favor of bilingual education in America's schools, argue just the opposite.
 Proponents of bilingual education believe that when non-English speaking students are educated in both their native language and English, they're ability to learn and speak English is greatly enhanced; they learn English in a more efficient manner and they're able to continue learning core subjects (math, history, science, etc.) as they transition to speaking English.